bdetwiler/draft-detecting-unwanted-location-trackers/draft-detecting-unwanted-location-trackers.md

 ### Rotation policy
 An accessory SHALL rotate its address on any transition from near-owner state to separated state as well as any transition from separated state to near-owner state.

-When in near-owner state, the accessory SHALL rotate its resolvable and private address every 15 minutes.
+When in near-owner state, the accessory SHALL rotate its address every 15 minutes.
 This is a privacy consideration to deter tracking of the accessory by non-owners when it is in physical proximity to the owner.

-When in a separated state, the accessory SHALL rotate its resolvable and private address every 24 hours.
+When in a separated state, the accessory SHALL rotate its address every 24 hours.
 This duration allows a platform's unwanted tracking algorithms to detect that the same accessory is in proximity for some period of time, when the owner is not in physical proximity.

 ## Service data TLV